South African Airways rescue team to appeal court ruling on layoffs

 The Labour Court's decision to side with two trade unions in its judgment on Friday was a major blow to the administrators as they have said that layoffs are necessary to avoid the airline being liquidated.

-Public Enterprises Minister Pravin Gordhan wants SAA to be restructured into a new airline.
+Public Enterprises Minister Pravin Gordhan wants SAA to be restructured into a new airline and has asked unions to share their views on how that might be achieved.

 ($1 = 18.3647 rand)